-The campaigns usually take on the form of customer feedback surveys; other times, the email message is much simpler and more straightforward, containing a link to a page where the recipient can write a review.
+The campaigns usually take on the form of customer surveys.
+Other times, the email message is much simpler and more straightforward, containing a link to a page where the recipient can write a review.

-If you’re just getting started with review generation, email should be at the top of your list of channels for requesting reviews.
-According to research, as much as 70 percent of reviews come from post-transactional review request emails.
+If you’re just getting started with asking for reviews, email should be at the top of your list of channels.
+According to customer reviews research, as much as 70% of reviews come from post-transactional review request emails.

-Requesting reviews via email also means you get to tie your reviews to transactions that actually happened (transactions through which you are able to collect customer email addresses) — lending valuable authenticity to your reviews.
+Asking for reviews via email also means you can tie your reviews to transactions that actually happened (transactions through which you are able to collect customer email addresses) — lending valuable authenticity to your reviews.

-Moreover, email requests for reviews enables you to evaluate customer loyalty and satisfaction levels, as well as identify customers who are likely to recommend your business to others versus those who aren’t.
+Moreover, email requests for reviews enable you to evaluate customer loyalty and satisfaction levels, as well as identify customers who are likely to recommend your business to others versus those who aren’t.

 Know your goals.
 What do you want to achieve apart from generating new reviews?
 Are you trying to measure loyalty?
 Or do you want to get feedback on how you’re doing with customer service?
 Only by identifying your goals from the very start will you be able to ask the right survey questions and collect the right information.

-For a more comprehensive guide, read our post on the best questions to ask in your review request or customer feedback surveys.
+For a more comprehensive guide, read our post on the best customer feedback questions examples you can ask in these types of surveys.

 Keep it short.
 When was the last time you took a 30-minute survey?
 Probably never.
 If your own review request email or survey takes too long to complete or even read, you run the risk of respondents abandoning it before completion.

-So keep your message short.
-Keep it simple.
+Keep your message short and simple.
 Avoid unnecessary questions or phrases that your customers are unlikely to understand.
 If you would like them to review your business on a specific website, say so explicitly and provide clear instructions on how to do it.

 Have middle options.
 If you’re using a rating scale in your review request campaigns, provide a middle category or neutral option.
 It gives respondents a kind of “out” if they are not sure how to answer or if they happen to have mixed feelings or sentiment.
 More importantly (and this is backed by research studies), middle options result in better, more accurate data.

-Not using scales?
-Stick to “Yes” or “No” questions, or provide pre-selected / multiple-choice answers.
-Even if your questions require responses that are a little bit more elaborate, provide pre-selected answers that are easy to understand and choose from.
+If you’re not using scales, you should stick to “Yes” or “No” questions, or provide pre-selected / multiple-choice answers.
+Even if your questions require responses that are a little bit more elaborate, provide pre-selected answers that are easy for respondents to understand and choose from.

 Respond immediately if necessary.
-If you receive negative feedback from a review request email you sent, act quickly and respond to let the customer know you are working on the issues they pointed out.
+If you receive negative feedback after asking for reviews from customers, act quickly and respond to let them know you are working on the issues they pointed out.
 Whether you’re making a phone call or sending an email, do so in a timely manner; otherwise, you run the risk of leaving an unhappy customer stewing and potentially deciding not to visit your business again.

 Test, measure, and adjust.
-You can’t launch a review request campaign then leave it running untouched for the next several months.
-Test, measure, and adjust in order to achieve the best response rates and collect the most useful feedback.
-Today’s customer-driven market is a dynamic one, and, as previously mentioned, people’s interactions and experiences with your business will inevitably vary, especially over time.
+You can’t ask for reviews and launch a review request campaign then leave it running untouched for the next several months.
+Test, measure, and adjust to achieve the best response rates and collect the most useful feedback.
+Today’s customer-driven market is a dynamic one, and, as previously mentioned, people’s interactions and experiences with your company will inevitably vary, especially over time.